 The catechins found most abundantly in green tea (but also present in black, oolong, and white teas) increase levels of key protective enzymes.
-The protective effects of catechins need more exploration, but to date these enzymes have been found to help balance the two stages of liver detox (phase I and phase II), reduce toxic effects of reactive intermediate substances created during the detoxification process, and neutralize certain cancer-causing molecules.
+The protective effects of catechins continue to be studied, but to date these enzymes have been found to help balance the two stages of liver detox (phase I and phase II), reduce toxic effects of reactive intermediate substances created during the detoxification process, and neutralize certain cancer-causing molecules.

 A teakettle-full of immune support

-We all try to avoid catching seasonal illnesses, such as colds and flu, but it still happens.
 When I’m achy or have a scratchy throat, I find a soothing cup of hot tea hits the spot.
-But now there is scientific proof that this benefit transcends the psychological.
+And now there is scientific proof that this benefit transcends the psychological.
 Green tea can actually reduce cold and flu symptoms and get you back on your feet faster.
 In fact, people who drink green tea just seem to get fewer colds overall.

 The tea plant contains ingredients that work individually to help you fight germs and bugs, like L-theanine, which is thought to activate the infection-fighting T-cells in your immune system.
 Theanine is found most abundantly in fine green teas that are shade-grown, but again, in all types of true tea.
 Theanine is also helpful as a support for the neurotransmitters.

 Other tea ingredients have effects that are anti-inflammatory and antiviral—polyphenols or catechins, such as epigallocatechin gallate (EGCG).
-In theory, the ability to suppress inflammation may translate into less autoimmune activity in cells exposed to EGCG, accounting for lower incidence of autoimmune diseases, such as dry mouth (xerostoma) and rheumatoid arthritis in green tea–loving populations.
+In theory, the ability to suppress inflammation may translate into less autoimmune activity in cells exposed to EGCG, accounting for lower incidence of autoimmune diseases, such as dry mouth (xerostoma) and rheumatoid arthritis in populations that adore green tea.